Bosonic quantum Hall droplets in rapidly rotating two-dimensional Bose-Einstein condensates

-In this work, we develop a theoretical framework to understand the nature of droplet states in rapidly rotating BECs, by combining rigorous analytic insights with extensive numerical simulations of the Gross-Pitaevskii equation (GPE).
+In this work, we develop a theoretical framework to understand the nature of the bosonic quantum Hall droplet states in rapidly rotating BECs, by combining rigorous analytic insights with extensive numerical simulations of the Gross-Pitaevskii equation (GPE).
 We first prove a theorem for 2D interacting systems in a uniform magnetic field, showing that they host many-body eigenstates that can localize around any position in the 2D plane.
-In the context of rapidly rotating BEC, we use this theorem to construct droplet states, i.e., self-bound states that are dynamically stable~\cite{Petrov2015,Petrov2016,Luo2020}.
-The linear stability of the droplet is explicitly demonstrated by solving the Bogoliubov-de Gennes equations in the rotating frame.
-Furthermore, we devise a method to construct stationary droplet arrays of any configuration using the single droplet state as the unit.
+In the context of rapidly rotating BEC, we use this theorem to construct the bosonic quantum Hall droplet states.
+Although these states are reminiscent of the quantum droplet states in bosonic mixtures and dipolar gases~\cite{Petrov2015,Petrov2016,Luo2020,Simos1,Simos2,Simos3,Simos4}, their formation is due to the presence of strong gauge fields rather than the competition of mean-field and zero-point energies.
+The linear stability of the quantum Hall droplet is explicitly demonstrated by solving the Bogoliubov-de Gennes equations in the rotating frame.
+Furthermore, we devise a method to construct stationary quantum Hall droplet arrays of any configuration using the single droplet state as the unit.
 To show that such arrays are stable structures, we adopt a phase-engineering approach and achieve controlled dynamic formation of 2D droplet lattice and circular droplet array.
-Finally, we show that such a approach can even create droplet arrays in which the droplets perform cyclotron motion.
-Our work places the concept of quantum droplet state in a rotating BEC on a firm theoretical ground and establishes a novel approach for generating and manipulating droplet arrays, which may provide a pathway to exploring correlated quantum dynamics in these systems.
+Finally, we show that such an approach can even create droplet arrays in which the quantum Hall droplets perform cyclotron motion.
+Our work places the concept of bosonic quantum Hall droplet state in a rotating BEC on a firm theoretical ground and establishes a novel approach for generating and manipulating droplet arrays, which may provide a pathway to exploring correlated quantum dynamics in these systems.

-\emph {Localized eigenstates theorem.---} We begin by proving a theorem for 2D interacting systems in a magnetic field which will form the basis of our discussion on quantum droplet states in such systems.
+\emph {Localized eigenstates theorem.---} We begin by proving a theorem for 2D interacting systems in a magnetic field which will form the basis of our discussion on quantum Hall droplet states in such systems.
 We show that in these systems i) there exists a class of localized many-body eigenstates that are related to each other by the magnetic translation of the center of mass degree of freedom and ii) these localized states can be set in motion as a whole and form a class of dynamical many-body states for which the probability density performs cyclotron motion without change.
 The Hamiltonian of a 2D interacting system in a magnetic field reads